KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Balzhan Jumabekova

-This week I have held a meeting with my team for setting goals of our third MVP.
-Also I have set up KPIs and deadlines for the team, started the research on the diploma document and checked up on our team members' reports in order to start writing a research paper.
+At the beginning of this week, I held a meeting with the team for setting goals for our third MVP - async SRS.
+Also, I have set up KPIs and deadlines for each team member.
+In addition, I started the research on the diploma document and checked up on our team members' reports in order to start writing a research paper.
+I wrote two parts of the introduction which include the state of the problem, research objectives and aims, and the research question.
+In order to write them in a proper way I found and read several appropriate articles regarding diploma dissertations.
+At the end of the week, I held stand-ups, planned further meetings and reviews, and read some articles and books about how to provide SUS (System Usability Scale) tests.

 # Week 10